 - Democratic Member Control - Cooperatives are democratically controlled, with each member having one vote.
 As a result, control remains in the hands of all customers.
 Directors are elected from among the membership.

 - Member Economic Participation - Cooperatives provide services "at cost" and remain not-for-profit regardless of the value of benefits delivered.
 Any money left over after all expenses are paid - margins - belongs to the members.
 Each member's share in the margin is determined by the amount of his or her patronage, or use, of the cooperative’s services.

 - Autonomy And Independence - Cooperatives are self-sustaining, self-help organizations controlled by their members.
 If cooperatives enter into agreements with others or raise money from outside sources, they do so on terms that maintain democratic control as well as their unique identity.

 - Continuing Education - Education and training for members, directors, managers and employees are prioritized so they can effectively govern the cooperative.
 Communication, particularly with young members and opinion leaders, helps generate necessary public support for cooperatives.

 - Cooperation Among Cooperatives - Mutual support helps cooperatives improve services, bolster local economies and deal more effectively with social and community needs.

 - Concern For Community - Cooperatives develop communities through programs supported by the membership.

-To learn more about cooperatives, read The Cooperative Story on the web site of the Pennsylvania Rural Electric Association or visit the go.coop web site.
-Both of these sites will open in a new browser window or tab.
+To learn more about cooperatives, read The Cooperative Story on the Pennsylvania Rural Electric Association website.
+This site will open in a new browser window or tab.